 As we and the people we love age, it’s important to keep in mind the importance of both good nutrition and social interactions.
 Eating alone often leads to poor nutrition and can be particularly depressing.
 A study by Kali S. Thomas, Brown University, shows the value of home-delivered meals for people’s physical and emotional health.

 Thomas’ research shows increased levels of depression, anxiety and loneliness, and poorer quality of life for people who are on waitlists for Meals on Wheels or who receive weekly shipments of frozen meals, as compared with people who get daily meal deliveries.
 People who get daily meal deliveries get to socialize with the people delivering those meals.

-Put differently, home-delivered meals not only help older adults remain in their homes longer, but they have mental and physical health benefits.
-Based on answers to survey questions, the study found that older adults receiving daily meals showed improved mental health and fewer falls and hospitalizations.
+Home-delivered meals not only help older adults remain in their homes longer, but they have mental and physical health benefits.
+Based on answers to survey questions, Thomas’ study found that older adults receiving daily meals showed improved mental health and fewer falls and hospitalizations.
 They felt less isolated and safer, perhaps because of the sense they were being checked on by the people delivering their home-delivered meals.

 If you’re interested in learning more about home-delivered meals for yourself or someone you love, contact your local area agency on agency at 1-800-677-1116.
-For additional free and low-cost resources for older adults, including friendly visiting programs, click here.
+Area Agencies on Aging are located in communities across the US and provide free assistance and resources for older adults.
+You can learn more about them and the services they offer here.
+For additional information from Just Care about free and low-cost resources for older adults, including friendly visiting programs, click here.